 The global baby personal care market was valued at around USD 56 billion and is expected to grow at an annual CAGR of approximately 7% from 2016 to 2024.
-The increasing awareness among consumers regarding child hygiene and the growth of the organized retail sector are some of the primary factor driving the increase of the baby personal care market.
+The increasing awareness among consumers regarding child hygiene and the growth of the organized retail sector are some of the primary factor driving the increase of the baby personal care industry.

-Increased disposable income of parents, changing lifestyle, and improved standard of living in developing countries is projected to drive the baby personal care market.
+Increased disposable income of parents, changing lifestyle, and improved standard of living in developing countries is projected to drive the market.
 The average age of parents has significantly increased which has impacted the demand for baby personal care products positively as a higher aged parent are economically and financially more stable to look after their babies.

 Escalating women workforce has led to increased disposable income and has augmented the purchasing power of a family; this factor is projected to amplify the demand for baby personal care products across the world.